-"The religious leader prayed like this, 'Thank you, God, that I am not a sinner like other men-such as robbers, unjust men, adulterers, or even like that tax collector over there."
+"The religious leader prayed like this, 'Thank you, God, that I am not a sinner like other men-such as robbers, unjust men, adulterers, or even like that tax collector over there.'"

-"For example, I fast two times every week and I give you ten percent of all the money and goods that I receive."
+"'For example, I fast two times every week and I give you ten percent of all the money and goods that I receive.'"

 "But the tax collector stood far away from the religious leader.
 He did not even look up to heaven.
-Instead, he pounded on his chest with his fist and prayed, 'God, please be merciful to me because I am a sinner."
+Instead, he pounded on his chest with his fist and prayed, 'God, please be merciful to me because I am a sinner.'"

-Then Jesus said, "I tell you the truth, God heard the tax collector's prayer and declared him to be righteous.
-But he did not like the religious leader's prayer.
+Then Jesus said, "I tell you, God heard the tax collector's prayer, and declared him to be righteous rather than the religious leader.
 God will dishonor everyone who is proud, but he will honor whoever humbles himself."

-A Bible story from: Matthew 13:31-33, 44-46; Mark 4:30-32; Luke 13:18-21; 18:9-14
+A Bible story from: Matthew 13:31-46; Mark 4:26-34; Luke 13:18-21; 18:9-14